 "I See What You Mean," or better known as "The Big Blue Bear," on 14th and California streets, was created by Denver-based artist Lawrence Argent.
 This delightful 40-foot sculpture peers curiously into the building, injecting a sense of fun and playfulness into the Colorado Convention Center.
 Take a photo or two of this only-in-Denver icon — he looks good from all angles.

-An outdoor entertainment and shopping destination, this shopping destination is located on the 16th Street pedestrian mall between Welton and Tremont streets in the heart of downtown Denver.
-The Denver Pavilions feature 40 shops, restaurants and entertainment venues, including a movie theater and bowling alley.
+An outdoor entertainment and shopping destination, this center is located on the 16th Street pedestrian mall between Welton and Tremont streets in the heart of downtown Denver.
+The Denver Pavilions features 40 shops, restaurants and entertainment venues, including a movie theater and bowling alley.
 This two-city-block, three-stories-high, open-air mall also offers convenient underground parking.
 Open 10 a.m.–8 p.m.
 Monday–Saturday and noon–6 p.m.
 Sundays.

 A Forbes Four Star, AAA Four Diamond luxury landmark located in the heart of downtown Denver.
 The Brown Palace Hotel & Spa is a charter member of National Trust Historic Hotels of America.
 The hotel opened its doors on August 12, 1892, and hasn't closed them for a single moment since.
 The Brown Palace remains one of the city's crown jewels today, with its stunning stained glass atrium lobby, extravagant suites and extraordinary dining venues.
 The hotel's original artesian spring well is located 720 feet beneath the lobby floor and still provides water to every faucet in the hotel.
 Historical tours available.